cimug-org/cim-compare/README.md

 ### Option \#1: Enterprise Architect .EAP or .QEA Project Files as Input

 The preferred usage is to provide two Enterprise Architect `*.eap` or `*.qea` files for the "baseline" and "destination" input files.
-Using these file types eliminates the need to manually export XMI and diagrams from EA as described later in the "Enterprise Architect XMI Export Procedures" section.
+Using these file types eliminates the need to manually export XMI and diagrams from EA as described later in the [Enterprise Architect XMI Export Procedures](#enterprise-architect-xmi-export-procedures) section.
 When using these file types as inputs on the command line both "baseline" and "destination" files must be either 32-bit (i.e. `*.eap`) or 64-bit (i.e. `*.qea`) files.
 Note that the processing of 64-bit `*.qea` files is more performant.

 The command-line usage for this option takes the following form: